By David Deady

 But that’s changing.
-As Glen Cathey, sourcing and recruiting expert, puts it in his latest content on Using Generative AI for Sourcing and Recruiting the SocialTalent platform:
+As Glen Cathey, sourcing and recruiting expert, puts it in his SocialTalent course, Using Generative AI for Sourcing and Recruiting:

 “Imagine having a seasoned industry expert instantly available to help you decode the landscape, analyze compensation trends, and identify where your target talent is concentrated.
 That’s the power of generative AI and market intelligence.”

-Today, recruiters can leverage AI tools to quickly gain insights that would have taken days – or even weeks – to compile manually.
-By using generative AI effectively, you can act like a market analyst without needing a data science degree.
+Today, recruiters can use AI tools for talent intelligence to quickly gain insights that would have taken days – or even weeks – to compile manually.
+Using generative AI effectively, you can act like a market analyst without needing a data science degree.
 The result?
-Faster, more strategic decision-making in a rapidly changing talent landscape.
+Faster, more strategic decision-making as talent markets shift.

 Why Use AI for Talent Market Intelligence?